ankanbal/pythonBot_crimsonAbyss69/README.md

 3. +arts {character name} without braces to get the character image
 4. +arms then next message as name of the arm to the get the weapon data
 5. (on friends demand) +nuke {6 digit code} without braces to read a doujin (will leave that upto your research what doujin is)

+Next work:- will be working on updating database for memories and will make a customized gif system